 - Report promptly to Bursa Malaysia if it is of the view that a matter reported by it to the Board has not been satisfactorily resolved resulting in a breach of the Listing Requirements; and

-- Review the application of corporate governance principles and the extent of the Group’s compliance with the best practices as set out in the Code.
+- Review the application of corporate governance principles and the extent of the Group’s compliance with the best practices as set out in the Malaysian Code of Corporate Governance.

 - Review the whistle blowing policy and risk management framework from time to time and significant changes to risk management policies and strategies; and